imjoseangel/microservice-arquitecture/README.md

 - Cloud Provider lock-in Removal
 - Application and Infrastructure Code Cloud-Agnostic

-One of the reasons to use K8S is this.
-You can connect different clouds and choose the best PaaS options for every component as well as improve the system resilience.
+One of the reasons to use K8S is the possibility of connecting different clouds, choosing the best PaaS options for every component at the time we improve the platform resilience.

 ## 4. Conclusion